spencertipping/nfu/README.md

 - `-e`, `--eval`: Allows you to transform data with a Perl expression.
   Individual fields are available in `@_`.
 If you return a single value, then it replaces the first column; otherwise your data replaces all values in the row.
 If you return an empty list, no output row is generated.
+You can store state across invocations by writing to `$_`, which is initially the empty string.
 - `-E`, `--every`: Prints every nth line; this gives you a way to sample large datasets.
 - `-f`, `--fields`: Allows you to reorder fields arbitrarily, outputting